lawrennd/talks/_information/the-inaccessible-game.md

 \notes{While this is a tautology, we will try to formalise it through information theory.
 The key question is: what mathematical structure is forced on a system that cannot appeal to external adjudication?}

+\narration{Why should we care about self-governing systems?
+Well, you'd expect the rules of physics to be self-governing.
+It would be a problem if a rule of physics had to pause and check VAR — an external decision made outside the game.
+That clearly cannot work for a dynamical system we expect to be self-sustaining and self-adjudicating.
+So I'm going to try and formalise this tautology and see what mathematical structure it forces on us.}

 \include{_information-game/includes/no-barber-principle.md}

+\narration{The core idea actually came to me on the train on the way back from watching Sheffield United lose the playoff final.
+I was sober enough to think clearly, and this is almost exactly a year ago, though I've been thinking about this problem for longer.}

 \include{_information-game/includes/baez-information-loss-axioms.md}